xtuml/bridgepoint/doc-internal/notes/162_dts0101036706/162_editor_code_dump_dnt.md

   - Wiring
 ```
 5.2.1  Items marked with ** were previously stripped from the OOAofOOA shipped
   in the bp.welcome plug-in, but they will no longer be stripped.
 5.2.2  The Instance package (marked XX above) is divided so that Verifier specific
   IP is placed into a separate package which is then reserved as if it was marked
   with an X. The only elements left public will be Instance, Attribute Value, Link
   Participation and Link.
 The future possibility of pre-created events shall also
   be supported, requiring Pending Event and Data Item Value.
 The Timer and
   Component Instance classes will also be made public.
 The new reserved
   package will be named Engine.
 The pruned Instance package will be published.

 5.3  The license files in the plug-ins that are put into xtuml/editor needs to be
   changed from the Mentor Graphics EULA to the Apache license.

+5.4 Mentor IP
-5.4 The Java Licensing Component (JLC) and SVX jars shall be removed from bp.core
+5.4.1 The Java Licensing Component (JLC) and SVX jars shall be removed from bp.core
+  before the project is posted to xtuml/editor.
+5.4.2 The demo BP encryption pieces shall be removed from bp.core before the project
+  is posted to xtuml/editor.
+5.4.3 The expected results in io.mdl.test has an ooaofooa model that shall be removed
   before the project is posted to xtuml/editor.

 6. Design
 ---------